Samsung/tizen-docs/docs/application/vstools/install.md

 - Latest Tizen Tools updates support Tizen Native and Web app creation and is provided with Tizen Studio version 4.5 and above.
 Make sure the same is installed or [updated](../tizen-studio/setup/update-sdk.md) through Tizen package manager.
 - Make sure to set the Tool Path (Tizen SDK) in **Tools > Options > Tizen > Tools** with installed Tizen Studio path.
 Also, ensure to set the Google Chrome Path for Tizen Web App Debugging support.

   Visual Studio Tools for Tizen works with all Visual Studio variations, including Community.
-Installing or re-installing Visual Studio with .NET desktop development, .NET Core cross-platform development and Desktop development with C++ toolsets is recommended.
+Installing or re-installing Visual Studio with .NET desktop development, .NET Core cross-platform development, and desktop development with C++ toolsets is recommended.

   ![Visual Studio prerequisites](media/prerequisite-vs.png)
   ![Visual Studio prerequisites](media/prerequisite-vs-native.png)